aizigao/scss_init/README.md

 ---

-just fork form Bootstrap v4 and remove what I wanta use
+just fork form Bootstrap v4 and remove what I never used